COFFEE AT HOME WITH ROAST MASTER GARY

 A stove top brews coffee by passing boiling water pressurised by steam through ground coffee.
-It’s similar to espresso coffee as it uses pressure to extract the good stuff enjoyed by espresso or black coffee drinkers.
+It’s similar to espresso coffee as it uses pressure to extract the good stuff that espresso or black coffee drinkers enjoy.

 The right grind is the starting point for making the perfect coffee.
 Always grind your coffee to your preferred brewing method just before you brew it – the grind must match the method.